FILE_49 — Prime-Quadruplet Cycle-Alignment Axiom and Test Protocol (AI reference)

 Ezekiel 1× (P30)+2.88+3.11+0.23Improves at both scales

-8. Supplementary Finding: 25,800 and Ezekiel’s Dual Identity
+8. Supplementary Finding: 25800 and Ezekiel’s Dual Identity

 9. The Independence Argument

 Non-circularity: The TRIO [2300, 2520, 3430] was established as the bedrock test before Ezekiel’s numbers were considered at this scale.
 The numbers 390, 430, 1300, 3900, 4300, 13000, 39000, and 43000 are absent from the TRIO.
-Ezekiel’s dominance is therefore a discovery, not a self-reinforcing assumption.
+Ezekiel’s dominance is therefore a non-circular result relative to the TRIO, not a self-reinforcing assumption.

 Different biblical source: The TRIO derives from Daniel 8:14, Daniel 9, and related prophetic texts.
 Ezekiel 4:4–6 is a distinct passage with a distinct theological function (the acted-out punishment of Israel and Judah), written by a different prophet in a different context.
-The mathematical resonance between these independent textual sources is not guaranteed by any known hermeneutical principle.
+The mathematical relation between these independent textual sources is not guaranteed by any known hermeneutical principle.

 10. The Two-Octave Architecture

-Lower octave (1× scale, cycles 1,000–7,000): The TRIO and its allied families operate here.
-The signal is concentrated in P6–P16 (quadruplets with Q values 211–90,611). neg_mod30 is the dominant polarity.
+Lower octave (1× scale, cycles 1000–7000): The TRIO and its allied families operate here.
+The signal is concentrated in P6–P16 (quadruplets with Q values 211–90611). neg_mod30 is the dominant polarity.
 The peak Z-scores reach approximately +4 to +5 under the full 19-cycle configuration.
 This is the regime documented in File_49 and previous analyses.

 11. Theological Implications